anthonysanjose/Bank-Customer-Retention-Analysis-Project/README.md

 7. Number of Bank Products (such as savings, checking credit cards, etc.)
 8. Salary

-Imported the dataset to MYSQL workbench and used Python to perform the data analysis and to partition the data for the machine learning algorithms.
+Imported the dataset to MYSQL workbench and used Python to analyze the data and to partition the data for the machine learning algorithms.

 Kaggle dataset link: https://www.kaggle.com/sanchitvj/bank-customer-prediction/data?select=ML_TASK_CSV.csv